braze-inc/braze-docs/_includes/developer_guide/android/_global/gifs.md

-{% alert note %}
-While the examples in this article are specific to GIFs, you can also follow this guide to display SVGs if the custom image library you're integrating supports SVG files.
-{% endalert %}

-## Integrating a custom image library {#gifs-delegate-integration}
+# GIFs {#gifs-delegate-integration}

-Braze offers the ability to use a custom image library to display animated GIFs.
+> Braze offers the ability to use a custom image library to display animated GIFs.
 Although the example below uses [Glide](https://bumptech.github.io/glide/), any image library that supports GIFs is compatible.

+## Integrating a custom image library

 ### Step 1: Creating the image loader delegate